tektoncd/cli/test/README.md

 go build -o tkn github.com/tektoncd/cli/cmd/tkn export TEST_CLIENT_BINARY=<path-to-tkn-binary-directory>/tkn ( eg: export TEST_CLIENT_BINARY=$PWD/tkn )
 ```
+Set environment variable `TEST_CLUSTERTASK_LIST_EMPTY` to any value if tests are run in an environment which contains `clustertasks`
 ### Running

 To run end to end tests, you will need to have a running Tekton